 - Easy social media integration

-- Several different templates available to work with
+- Several different templates are available to work with

 - Excellent customer service and support